SpecteraLabs/SpecteraJS/README.md

 # Obligator

-A general purpose bot which is in beta by @UndiedGamer collaborating with @1ollipop
+A general purpose bot which is being developed and on open source

+# Features
+* Music (Soon)
+* Moderation
+* Custom server prefix and warns system

+# Modules Used
+* Discord.js
+* Lavalink (Soon)
+* Mongoose